Chapter 1: Introduction

 Aims for FAIR Research Objects (RQ2)

-Following the lessons learnt on early RO implementations and the emerging FAIR principles [Wilkinson 2016, Jacobsen 2020], after engagement with the digital libraries community it was agreed to formulate a lightweight approach to Research Objects [Sefton 2018, Ó Carragáin 2019b] for the purpose of data packaging.
-The updated aims of FAIR Research Objects can be summarised as:
+Following the lessons learnt on early Research Object (RO) implementations and the emerging FAIR principles, a new engagement between the RO and digital libraries communities started in 2018, where it was agreed to formulate a lightweight approach to Research Objects [Sefton 2018, Ó Carragáin 2019b] for the purpose of data packaging.
+From this initative, the updated aims of FAIR Research Objects can be summarised as:

-Following from these, the second research question is:
+Following from these aims, the second research question is:

 RQ2: